phaustin/quantecon-example/book/docs/parallelization.md

 1.  arbitrarily setting initial wealth to 1 and
 2.  simulating forward in time for 1,000 periods.

-Then we\'ll calculate median wealth at the end period.
+Then we'll calculate median wealth at the end period.

-Here\'s the code:
+Here's the code:

 ```{code-cell} ipython3
 @njit